Loungistan/constitution/constitution.md

 // insert your Loungistan-Constitution paragraph here

+## No property clause
+Nothing in the Free People's Republic of Loungistan shall be seen as someones property.

 ## Potato Wedges
 All potato wedges in the Free People's Republic of Loungistan belong to the people.